Here are how to use fjoin() functions.

 =A1.fjoin@i(CID<5) |

-Use @i option to get records where CID is less than 5 from cursor A1, during which whole records will be deleted if result of the expression is null or false; below is data of the returned cursor: |
+Attach a computation to cursor A1, which will use @i option to get records where CID is less than 5 from cursor A1, during which whole records will be deleted if result of the expression is null or false, and return the original cursor; below is data in cursor A1 after the attached computation is executed:

 Description:

-Perform foreign-key-style association on a channel.
+Attach a foreign-key-style association on a channel and return the original channel.

 Syntax: